fleetboard-io/fleetboard/README.md

-# Nauti
+# FleetBoard

-`Nauti` connects kubernetes clusters by a new build parallel network securely, it requires no public IP for child cluster and has no limits of cluster IP CIDR or CNI types of kubernetes clusters and also provide service discovery ability.
+`Fleetboard` connects kubernetes clusters by a new build parallel network securely, it requires no public IP for child cluster and has no limits of cluster IP CIDR or CNI types of kubernetes clusters and also provide service discovery ability.

-With ``Nauti``, you don't need to impose any specific requirements on the cluster or be aware of the cluster nodes.
+With ``Fleetboard``, you don't need to impose any specific requirements on the cluster or be aware of the cluster nodes.
 Additionally, there are no intrusive modifications to the cluster.
 All tunnels and network policies are configured within the containers.